Amazon Shopping Tips

 When considering convenience and walkability, ask yourself: Are amenities such as grocery stores and restaurants within a 5 to 10-minute walk?
 If your answer is no and you find value and convenience in independently walking to places, then there are better choices than that location.

-Looking for housing is never a fun process, but creating a “must-have” list and asking questions can help you make the best choice to meet your housing needs.
+Looking for housing is never fun, but creating a “must-have” list and asking questions can help you make the best choice to meet your housing needs.